-The Simba Oracle ODBC Driver produces a log file named oracle_driver.log at the location that you specify in the Log Path field.
+The Simba Oracle ODBC Driver produces a log file named simbaoracleodbcdriver.log at the location you specify using the Log Path field.

 If you enable the UseLogPrefix connection property, the driver prefixes the log file name with the user name associated with the connection and the process ID of the application through which the connection is made.
-For more information, see UseLogPrefix on page 47.
+For more information, see UseLogPrefix on page 56.